Z23599848/p13/README.md

 # Orbital Stick Mission Planner

-This project is an advanced iteration of the falling stick physics simulator, scaled up to represent an Earth-scale orbital delivery mission.
+This project is an  iteration of the falling stick physics simulator, scaled up to represent an Earth-scale orbital delivery mission.

 ## Features
 - **Spherical ECEF Physics Backend**: The physics engine runs purely in NumPy, detached from rendering code.
 It computes 6-DOF coordinate integration and spherical targeting, exporting telemetry over a high-speed WebSocket at 20Hz.